 What was going on in the FBI is they knew that Steele was going rogue on them.

-He was going political, that he was always political, and that he had this election deadline, and they're panicking that they might not get that FISA in before the the cat gets out of the bag.
+And they're panicking that they might not get that FISA in before the cat gets out of the bag.

-And you can see now when you look back at those text messages, that panic of the FBI agents, they were trying to get it past the uh FISA court before they would have to tell the FISA court, guess what?
+And you can see now when you look back at those text messages, that panic of the FBI agents, they were trying to get it past the FISA court before they would have to tell the FISA court, guess what?

 This guy's a dirty political trickster on the DNC and Hillary Clinton's payroll.

-That's what's going on in October, and that should concern us all that a FISA process was used or infected by politics.
+That's what's going on in October, and that should concern us all, that a FISA process was used or infected by politics.

 John Solomon breaking a big story tonight about Christopher Steele.

-This is now the second or third uh bit of evidence we have now been able to gather that everybody knew.
+This is now the second or third bit of evidence we have now been able to gather that everybody knew.

-Um, but there's still more to come.
+But there's still more to come.

 Actually, I think we have to give credit to Devin Nunez.